AdobeDocs/campaign-classic.en/help/interaction/using/offers-on-an-inbound-channel.md

 The offers which you are going to present on the website are taken from two different categories: **Best Offer** and **Partner**.
 In this example, we want to create a specific space for each category.

 To create the two offer spaces, apply the same procedure as for anonymous offer spaces.
-Refer to [Configure offer spaces for the anonymous environment](#configuring-offer-spaces-for-the-anonymous-environment).
+Refer to [Configuring offer spaces for the anonymous environment](#configuring-offer-spaces-for-the-anonymous-environment).

 1. In the Adobe Campaign tree, go to the environment you have just created and add **Best Offer** and **Partner** offer spaces.
-1. Apply the process detailed in [Configure offer spaces for the anonymous environment](#configuring-offer-spaces-for-the-anonymous-environment).
+1. Apply the process detailed in [Configuring offer spaces for the anonymous environment](#configuring-offer-spaces-for-the-anonymous-environment).

    ![](assets/offer_inbound_fallback_example_005.png)